-On my most recent trip in January of 2020, thanks to some very amazing people who gave so generously, we were able to dedicate the brand new water well on the new property.
-And that same day we held a community outreach with enough food for everyone and so much, in fact, that people were able to take containers home filled with food.
+Thanks to some very amazing people who have given so generously, we’ve been able to build new water wells in four different areas.
+We’ve held community outreaches with enough food for everyone and so much, in fact, that people are able to take containers home filled with food.

 How You Can Help